mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 #### Removed

-- `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure data models
+- `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure Data Models
 - The "About Us" page no longer uses a table of contents
-- `setCode` was mistakenly added and is now removed to the `Card` data model
+- `setCode` was mistakenly added and is now removed to the `Card` Data Model